biryb/FIpy/README.md

 # Usage

-It's recommended to use a virtual environment to run fipy.<br>
+It's recommended to use a virtual environment to run FIpy.<br>
 If using Conda, open a terminal (Mac) or command line/powershell (Windows) and run the following commands:<br>

 ```bash